jl2922/hps/README.md

 HPS is a header-only C++11 serialization library for high performance computing where we need to efficiently serialize and pass highly structured data over the network, write them to the file system, or compress them to reduce the memory consumption.

-It is designed to be extremely easy to program and ultrafast for serializing common data structures in high performance computing, but may require some human efforts for heterogeneous data and backward data compatibility issues, which seldom occurs in scientific computing.
+It is designed to be extremely easy to program and ultrafast for serializing common data structures in high performance computing, and with some amount of human efforts it can also achieve optimal speed for heterogeneous data and backward data compatibility.

 ## Installation